-STEP 2: After about 5 minutes, ask students to stop where they are, return their markers to you and return to their seats.
+STEP 2: After about 5 minutes, ask students to stop where they are, return their markers to you, and return to their seats.
 Going around the room, ask for volunteers to read what is on each sheet.
-Once you have gone through all the sheets, ask, "What was it like to do that?
-To create the lists, and then hear them read aloud.
-What was [add in student responses] about it?"
+Once you have gone through all the sheets ask, "What was it like to do that, to create the lists, and then hear them read aloud?
+What was [add in student responses, e.g. interesting] about it?"

-Note to the Teacher: Responses to the activity can range from apathy to sympathy to empathy at actually being represented on the sheets.
+Note to the Teacher: Responses to the activity can range from apathy, to sympathy, to empathy, regarding what is actually represented on the sheets.